mgechev/blog.mgechev.com/content/post/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 };
 ```

-Lets explore the implementation line by line.
+Let's explore the implementation line by line.

 First we define a function called `transpile`.
 It accepts as argument the AST produced by the parser.
 After that in the `opMap` we define the mapping between arithmetic operations and the operators in the language.
 Basically, `sum` maps to `+`, `mul` to `*`, etc.